mapcrafter/mapcrafter/README.md

 by Moritz Hilscher

 mapcrafter is a fast Minecraft world renderer written in C++.
-It renders Minecraft worlds to a bunch of images which are viewable in any webbrowser using the Google Maps API.
+It renders Minecraft worlds to a bunch of images, which are viewable in any webbrowser using the Google Maps API.

 mapcrafter runs on linux (maybe also Mac OS or W****** with cygwin) and needs